CIOSC/CAS-Digital-Credentials/README.md

 * Fostering standardization for the future of the digital credential ecosystem
 * Establish a baseline of trust for products, processes and services.
-* Enable interoperabilty across jurisdictins and economic sectors
+* Enable interoperabilty across jurisdictions and economic sectors
-* Mitigate risks ot vendor lock-in, ecosystem fragmentatina and platform capture
+* Mitigate risks ot vendor lock-in, ecosystem fragmentation and platform capture

 This repo is intended to provide the context of a prototype conformity assessment scheme for which the technical specification may be applied.